dorianps/docker/antsr/README.md

 *All the instructions below are valid if you go in the respective folder and substitute [antsr] with the other package name.*

+## Prepare
-** You must have Docker installed to build and run docker images.
+You must have Docker installed to build and run docker images.
 In linux you can get docker-ce, in Windows you can get [Docker Desktop](https://www.docker.com/products/docker-desktop).
+After that, download the files from this repository on your computer.

 ## Run
 ##### Windows: double click `Run.antsr.windows.bat`